supervisely-ecosystem/tag-by-dataset-name/README.md

 <img src="xxx">

-2. Right click to the project and run app from context menu
+2. Right click to the project/dataset and run app from context menu

 <img src="xxx">